 Understanding your data

 All of your app’s data is organized in tables, just like a spreadsheet.
-Each table groups one type of info (like users or products) and sorts it into columns called fields, such as names, dates, or prices.
+Each table groups one type of info (such as people or products) and sorts it into columns called fields, such as names, dates, or prices.
 For example, if you create an app to run your shop’s business, you can use the data tables in Base44 to keep everything organized.
 You might have a Users data table to store your customers’ names and email addresses, a Products table listing what you sell, and an Orders table to track every purchase.
 Each new customer, product, or order is automatically added as a new row in the right table, so you can quickly find, update, or manage your shop’s information.Data field types

 When you, or the AI, add a field (column) to your table, you choose what type of information it stores.
 Some common field types include:- Text: For words, phrases, or descriptions (such as customer names or product details)